EitanBeCe/social-network/README.md

 Marks for myself for curr work

 1. To do comments and comment edit?
+2. AUTH pass with context!!!
+3. Likes fix
-2. To do firebase (initial posts are heardcoded)?
+4. To do firebase (initial posts are heardcoded)?
 Routes (now everything on one link)?
 Auth status now in localStorage (Move to firebase?)

 # Getting Started with Create React App